 Psst, you can get a free meal-planning workbook if you sign up for my newsletter, right here.

 It’s just one extra load of laundry, but it makes all the difference!
 It feels ah-mazing to climb into freshly washed sheets at night.
 I’m just weird and I like the idea of starting my week with fresh sheets.
 Plus, you obviously don’t want to sleep on icky germy sheets – ew.

 If not for the entire week, at least for the next day.
 I always pick out an outfit for the following day.
 It saves you a lot of time in the morning.
 Plus (at least this is true for me) if I pick out my outfit the night before, I’m more likely to wear something cuter and more put-together.

 Pamper yourself a little bit.
 Take a nice relaxing bath, give yourself a mani-pedi, watch some Netflix, order takeout – whatever you want.
-Give yourself some “me-time” so you can start the week relaxed and happy!
+Give yourself some “me-time” so you can unwind and start the next week relaxed and happy!

-I’ve created a free product library (including a daily to-do list and a gratitude list!) for my newsletter subscribers!
-The library will be updated regularly with different products.
+I have a FREE product library (including a daily to-do list and a gratitude list) for my newsletter subscribers!
+The library is regularly updated with new products, too.

 If you sign up for my newsletter, you’ll get instant access to it + an email notification every time a new product is added!
-Plus you’ll get other exclusive content and goodies delivered to your email twice a month!
+Plus you’ll get other exclusive content and and newsletters delivered to your inbox once a week!
 You can sign up below. 😀

 Do you do anything different on the weekend to help you prepare for an easier week ahead?